 This is in any case what’s happening with the American Black Friday that’s now the best time for shopping discounts a bit all over the world.
 But also with the Brazilian Carnival celebrated in cold places with little and Summer clothes.
 Or with the cultural appropriation of the Indian Holi Festival to Colour Runs all over the world, often not considering and sometimes disrespecting its deeper, more divine side.

 We can see them, read about them, hear them, smell the outcomes of these traditions.
 However, it is not so common these days that we question how these traditions have started, who started them or what they truly mean.
 In this way, without minding much with what we’ve inherited from our ancestors and why, we often naively jump into these traditions and play an active part in them.

-Perhaps it’s precisely because we’ve lost track of why we do what we do that our societies and the environment are going through such hard times.
-Perhaps if we knew the whole story, we wouldn’t get seduced by consumer offers that try to help us get some kind of meaning for something that’s way more historical and human than shopping material goods driven by the promise of once in a lifetime deals.
+Perhaps it is exactly because we have lost track of why we do what we do that our societies and the environment are going through such hard times.
+Perhaps if we knew the whole story, we wouldn’t get seduced by consumer offers that try to help us get some kind of meaning.
+Meaning for something that’s way more historical and human than shopping material goods driven by the promise of once in a lifetime deals.
 All over the world, this seems to be the case with Black Friday.

 Black Friday: How It All Started

 The first recorded use of the term “Black Friday” was applied to the financial crisis of the crash of the United States’ stock market in 1869.
 However, the Black Friday we hear of today, rather than symbolizing this market crisis, is usually about sales and therefore, there’s a different story to be told.